Selltowitz/p4/VM_Exercices/02_Double_Clone/README.md

-# Implementing the cloning mechanism of P4
+# Implementing the cloning mechanism of P4 with two switches

 ## Introduction